Denmark Reportedly Plans To Kill Up To 17 Million Mink To Stop Spread Of Mutated Coronavirus

 Public health experts believe the initial spread of the novel coronavirus started in 2019 when the virus jumped from animals to humans.
 Many believe that the initial transmission came through an infected bat in China, though others have speculated that it could have been another animal.
 China has been criticized for not taking stronger precautions to contain the initial outbreak after the first intra-species transmission sometime late last year.

 The move comes as a number of countries have worked on a vaccine to combat the current pandemic, with warnings that countries headed into the winter months will see surges in cases as social distancing measures become more difficult.
-A number of European countries have had to institute new restrictions and lockdown measures, and in the United States the daily number of infections topped a record 120,000 this week.
+A number of European countries have had to institute new restrictions and lockdown measures.
+As NBC News noted, the number of daily cases cases in the United States hit a record at more than 120,000 on Thursday.